 BVI Company Taxation

-Taxation in the British Virgin Islands is relatively simple by comparative standards, it is mostly notable for what is not subject to taxation.
+Taxation in the British Virgin Islands is relatively simple by comparative standards.
+The territory is notable for revenue that is not subject to taxation.

 - No Corporation tax

 - No Capital gains tax

 - No sales tax or value added tax